EthanJWright/vs-tasks.nvim/README.md

 nnoremap <Leader>tj :lua require("telescope").extensions.vstask.jobs()<CR>
 ```

+## Usage

-_Note:_ When the task telescope is open:
+### When the task telescope is open

 - Enter will open in toggleterm
 - Ctrl-v will open in a vertical split terminal
 - Ctrl-p will open in a split terminal
-- Ctrl-b will run the task in the background
+- Ctrl-b will run the task as a job in the background
+- Ctrl-w will run the task as as a job in the background, and watch the file

+### When the jobs telescope is open

+- Enter will open any output in a temporary buffer
+- Ctrl-w will toggle the watch status
+- Ctrl-k will kill the job

 ### Autodetect